miguelsva/private-markets-api/README.md

 ### 3. Configure environment variables

-Copy the `.env` file and configure with your PostgreSQL credentials:
+Create an `.env` file and configure with your PostgreSQL credentials:

 ```env
 PORT=3000